constantinpape/torch-em/experiments/shallow2deep/em-mitochondria/README.md

-# Shallow2Deep for mitochondria
+# Shallow2Deep for Mitochondria in EM

 ## Evaluation

-Evaluation of different shallow2deep setups on EM-Mitochondria.
+Evaluation of different shallow2deep setups for mitochondria segmentation in EM.
+The enhancers are (potentially) trained on multiple datasets, evaluation is always on the EPFL dataset (which is ofc not part of the training set).
 All scores are measured with a soft dice score.

+### V4

+- 2d enhancer: trained on mito-em and vnc
+- anisotropic enhancer: random forests are trained in 2d, enhancer trained in 3d, trained on mito-em
+- direct-nets: 2d and 3d networks trained on mito-em
+- different strategies for training the initial rfs:
+    - `vanilla`: random forests are trained on randomly sampled dense patches
+    - `worst_points`: initial stage of forests (25 forests) are trained on random samples, forests in the next stages add worst predictions from prev. stage to their training set
+    - `uncertain_worst_points`: same as `worst_points`, but points are selected based on linear combination of uncertainty and worst predictions

+a

+## Old evaluation

+Evaluation of older set-ups.

 ### V1